 H I S T O R I A

-The Amphitheatrum Flavium
+The Amphitheatrum Flavium,

-The city needed an amphitheatre, as the only one with a (partially) stone structure, which had been built by Statilius Taurus in 29 BC, was too small.
+The city needed an amphitheatre, as the only one with a (partially) stone structure, which had been built by Statilius Taurus in 29 BC, was far too small.
 The emperor Caligula (12-41 AD) had started the works for a new amphitheatre, but Claudius (10-54 AD) stopped them when he came to power.
 Nero, too, refused to use the old Statilius' building and preferred to have his own amphitheatre built in the Campus Martis.
 It was a beautiful one, according to the historians, but it was destroyed, probably in the famous fire of AD 64.

-In the amphitheatre, a Roman invention, were held shows that we would condemn today: the most popular were the venationes (hunts) and the munera (gladiatorial games).
+In the amphitheatre, a Roman invention, were held shows that today we would condemn with horror: the most popular were the venationes (hunts) and the munera (gladiatorial games).
 The Roman ruling class was obliged, by law and by the expectation of the people, to organize these shows to gain the favour of the citizens.
 The organization of the games, which involved great expenses, became a matter of public interest and was regulated by many laws.

 The whole area around the amphitheatre was dedicated to the games; near the Colosseum Domitian also built four ludi, the prisons where gladiators had their training.
 The bestiarii, who fought against the beasts, trained in the Ludus Matutinus, so called because the show with the animals was held in the morning.
-Then there was the Ludus Gallicus, the Ludus Dacicus and the Ludus Magnus.
+Then there were the Ludus Gallicus, the Ludus Dacicus and the Ludus Magnus.
 Click here for a comprehensive virtual tour of imperial Rome.

 The Colosseum remained in service for four and a half centuries; there is evidence of many changes, additions and repairs.
 Many times was the amphitheatre destroyed by fire.
 Though the main structure was made of stone, a quantity of wooden elements (in the undergrounds, the arena itself, the masts of the velarium, the terraces and the roofs of the upper floor) fed the fire which in turn ruined the stone.